yirancaohk/yirancaohk.github.io/_pages/about.md

 My name is Fernando Cordeiro, and I’m a Ph.D. candidate in Economics at Yale University.

-I’m interested in Industrial Organization, Education and Applied Econometrics.
+I’m interested in Industrial Organization, Economics of Education, and Applied Econometrics.

 You can reach me at fernando.cordeiro@yale.edu